gerardo-garcia/lldp-topo/README.md

 - Edge 1: name of the input node
 - BRWS 1: capabilities of the input node (0/1/X bits corresponding to Bridge, Router, Wlan and Station)
 - Iface 1: name of the interface in the input node
+- Iface 1 Type: whether the interfaces in the server are `pf`, `vf`, `vlan`
+- Iface 1 Extra: extra information for PF interfaces (`vendor_name,vendor_id,device_name,device_id,speed,operstate`)
 - MAC 1: MAC of the interface in the input node
 - Edge 2: name of the neighbor node
 - BRWS 2: capabilities of the neighbor node (0/1/X bits corresponding to Bridge, Router, Wlan and Station)
 - Iface 2: name of the interface in the neighbor node

+The information about iface type and iface extra is obtained from the server, running some commands.

 ## Getting started